New Gisborne Primary School provides a stimulating, varied and challenging curriculum based on the Victorian Curriculum Standards.

-Specialist and support programs include Visual Arts, Performing Arts, Physical Education, Literacy Support and Languages (Indonesian) for Foundation to Year 4 students.
+Specialist and support programs include Visual Arts, Performing Arts, Physical Education, Literacy Support and Languages (Indonesian) for Foundation to Year 6 students.
 The school also runs a Kitchen Garden Program (Yr.
-4), Foundation & Year 6 Buddy Program, Year 5 Peer Mediation and a Positive Start Program each year.
+4), Foundation & Year 6 Buddy Program, Year 5 Peer Mediation and a whole school Positive Start Program each year.

 Student participation in extra curricula programs is encouraged with staff promoting and operating programs such as Tournament of Minds, Energy Breakthrough, Maths Olympiad, Choir and various sporting activities outside of regular teaching hours.

 Special Needs Support

 Our school employs teacher aides who work with and support a number of students with special needs.
 The aides cater for both funded and unfunded students and work closely with the classroom teachers to support their instructional program.

 New Gisborne PS offers a Literacy Support Program that provides additional assistance for students in Foundation or Year 1.
 An experienced and specially trained literacy teacher works with individual children or small groups to deliver an explicit, needs based program.